 - All 3 high schools will add 16 new portable classrooms in 2019-2020, and Heritage High already has portables in its upper parking lot.

 - A 2014 study indicated Brentwood needs to add 1 middle school & 4 elementary schools; we only have 1 school site in the works.

-- Over age 55 developments contribute just 18 cents per square feet, versus $1.10 per square feet for market rate homes to schools.
+- Over age 55 developments contribute just 18 cents per square feet, versus $1.10 per square feet for single family homes to schools.

-- The schools get no additional State funding from over age 55 housing as those contributions are based on student enrollment.
+- The schools get no additional State funding from over age 55 housing as those contributions are based on student attendance.

-- Any additional percent of property tax revenue is only an estimate; we know there is not enough allocation to run our fire stations.
+- Any additional percent of property tax from this Project is only an estimate; we know there is not enough to run our fire stations.

 - Smothering construction noise and poor air quality for 20-25 years; bulldozing of 550+ acres of active dry-farmed and grazing land.

-- The 225 acres of “open space” they are protecting is because they can’t build on those hills and ridgelines; their “vineyards” and olive trees will be planted, but will have to be maintained, watered and harvested by costs passed on to the new home owners.
+- The 225 acres of “open space” they are protecting is because they can’t build on those hills and ridgelines; their “vineyards” and olive trees will be planted, but will have to be maintained, watered and harvested by HOA fees passed on to the new homeowners.

-- The offsite open space preservation they claim to “save” is just a trade-off for decimating this property and a donation from the Ginochio Family who will give 2 parcels to the Save Mount Diablo organization, thereby driving SMD’s sellout support for the project.
+- The other 1,400 acres of land they claim to “save” is in Clayton, just a trade-off for decimating this property and a donation from the Ginochio Family who will give 2 parcels to the Save Mount Diablo organization, leaving Brentwood with nothing in the deal.